China Fully committed to the world’s most dynamic aviation market

 As the world's leading supplier of power transmissions for mainline commercial jets with over 100 seats, Safran has operated in China for over 30 years and provides the power transmission systems on the CFM56, LEAP, Trent700, Trent XWB and BR Family engines powering aircraft deployed by Chinese airlines and business jet operators.
 Safran’s power transmission systems are on board the COMAC C919 single-aisle commercial jet.
 Safran also provides Chinese helicopter manufacturers with power transmission systems.

-Located in Beijing, Shanghai, Guangzhou and Hongkong, Safran Nacelles’ Customer Support teams provide assistance for all nacelles products in service in China.
+Located in Beijing, Shanghai, Guangzhou, Suzhou and Hongkong, Safran Nacelles’ Customer Support teams provide assistance for all nacelles products in service in China.
 A dedicated team is also located at COMAC engineering center working closely with the customer on C919’s nacelle and thrust reverser.

-To strengthen its global supply chain in the nacelle business, Safran has formed a partnership with HAIC (an AVIC subsidiary) and has also developed a new supply chain in China for the C919 and CR929 programs, Safran global projects and SAVI Nacelles’ local procurement.
+To strengthen its global supply chain in the nacelle business, Safran has formed a partnership with HAIC (an AVIC subsidiary) and develops its local supply chain to prepare for the ramp-up of the C919 program.

 Safran is the leading helicopter engine manufacturer in China with over 600 helicopter engines in operation, 40 years of cooperation with the Chinese industry and facilities in Beijing, Tianjin, Xi’an and Shenzhen.